coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 ## Footnotes

+[^1]: A lot of the p-zombie debate circled around whether the idea was circular, or whether its logical possibility proved itself, or something.
+Here I'm going at it empirically.

 <a id="gtv0_LKt">0</a> In a slight irony, [Scott Aaronson notes](https://www.scottaaronson.com/papers/philos.pdf) that most people use such a list to show the impossibility of sentient AI, while I'm doing the opposite.